tomiock/macrograd/README.md

 Everytime an operation is made on a `Tensor`, a new node is added into the implicit computational graph.
 To access the tensor data, the whole graph needs to be computed, either by calling `realize()` on a `Tensor` or `Graph`.

-A default graph is created is none is specified when calling `Tensor` to create new tensors or make operations on them:
+A default graph is created if none is specified when calling `Tensor`.
+No need to handle manually handle a graph everytime:
 ```python
 from macrograd import Tensor